apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-ping-pong-view-in-react/README.md

 The Ping-Pong View is an interface that components can implement to be used inside a Ping-Pong View Envelope.

 Ths package provides a library containing a Ping-Pong View implementation as a React component.
+To see it in action, refer to the [Ping-Pong Views on Webapp](../micro-frontends-multiplying-architecture-ping-pong-views-on-webapp/) example.

 ---